nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 - "Know where to go to get more information."
 keypoints:
 - "Containers allow applications to run in a self-contained, reproducible environment."
-- "Containers can be copied and shared allowing you to replicate your results on a new machine, or colleagues to replicate your results in a different environment."
+- "Containers can be copied and shared allowing you to replicate your results on a new machine, or allowing colleagues to replicate your results in a different environment."
-- "Individuals and organizations distribute software in containers on Docker Hub and Singularity Hub."
+- "Individuals and organizations distribute software in containers on [Docker Hub](https://hub.docker.com/) and [Singularity Hub](https://singularity-hub.org/)"
 - "You can learn more about containers at [Docker Home](https://docs.docker.com/), [Singularity Home](http://singularity.lbl.gov/), and [Singularity at the NIH HPC](https://hpc.nih.gov/apps/singularity.html)."
 ---